 - Weaving is an obscure and often misunderstood mechanic in Elder Scrolls Online.
 Start by looking up guides or talking with players about what this phenomena is, and practice early.
 Understanding the game’s combat system will ensure you will have fun AND remain efficient while playing.
 Be wary though, due to the complexity of this mechanic, many players often share misinformation about it.
 Always try to get as many opinions and sources as possible to ensure you have a more well rounded view.

 - Mundus Stones are a unique mechanic to ESO that offer your character a free boon for having active.
 Simply interact with a Stone to gain a permanent effect.
 You may interact with a Mundus Stone whenever you want, and replace whatever stone you interacted with before, with a new one.
-As a Stamina Warden you’ll likely want to find the Serpent stone or the Thief stone.
+As a Stamina Warden you’ll likely want to find the Serpent stone or the Warrior stone.